Programs on HackerOne can elect to either be a public or a private program.

 As your private program becomes more proficient in handling reports, you can choose to go public if desired.

 When programs become public, they open themselves up to report submissions from the entire hacker community.
 This means that all hackers on HackerOne are given rights to hack your program.
 Moving into a public program prematurely can be an overwhelming experience given the large influx of new report submissions and new hackers participating.
 Report volumes can spike up to 5x-10x, which highlights the importance of ensuring that your security team is prepared before launching publicly.

 Taking your bug bounty program public is completely optional.
-If your goal is to open up your program to the public, then some recommended success criteria are:
+If your goal is to open up your program to the public, then some recommended success criteria to meet first are:

-When your program is ready to go public, contact your Customer Success Manager to do so.
+When your program is ready to go public, contact your Program Manager to do so.
 If you're a Response program and in Controlled Launch mode, you can publicly launch your own program once you meet all of the success criteria.